-- Archipelago in the coastal zone with rock or sand/gravel dominated shores. - Sparse grass vegetation and some small ponds.
-All vegetation on the islands is influenced by saltwater. - Drift ice occurs in winter and spring, but the archipelago is normally not icebound.
+• group of islands in the fiord zone with rock or sand/gravel dominated shores.

+- no or only some sparse grass vegetation and some small ponds.
+All vegetation on the islands is influenced by saltwater. - the islands are normally icebound in winter and spring.